tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 In this activity, students will be introduced to unsupervised learning and its most relevant applications.
 Also, an overview of the unit is presented, including a homework demo.

-Welcome the class to Unit 13, open the lesson slides, and move to the What You Will Achieve in this Unit section by highlighting the following:
+Welcome the class to Unit 13, open the lesson slides, and move to the "What You Will Achieve in this Unit" section by highlighting the following:

-* The cloud is a core tool for FinTech professionals; students will learn how to leverage their Python and machine-learning skills, by using Amazon Web Services to deploy models and business applications that could be reached by hundreds or thousands of people.
+* The cloud is a core tool for FinTech professionals; you will learn how to leverage their Python and machine-learning skills, by using Amazon Web Services to deploy models and business applications that could be reached by hundreds or thousands of people.

-* In this unit, students will have hands-on experience with the following AWS services:
+* In this unit, you will have hands-on experience with the following AWS services:

   * **Amazon SageMaker:** To deploy machine-learning models
   * **Amazon Lex:** To create conversational interfaces